DamCB/tyssue/paper.md

 </center>

-**[Comment c'est implémenté, exemple de déclaration de modèle ou lien vers un nb de la doc]**
+**TODO** [Comment c'est implémenté, exemple de déclaration de modèle ou lien vers un nb de la doc]

+> Peut être un exemple de code ici peut être bien

-tyssue library has already been used in several studies with different context of epithelia morphogenesis, such as leg folding and mesoderm invagination in *Drosophila melanogaster* ([@Monier:2015], [@Gracia:2019], [@Martin:2020]).
+The `tyssue` library has already been used in several studies with different context of epithelia morphogenesis, such as leg folding and mesoderm invagination in *Drosophila melanogaster* ([@Monier:2015], [@Gracia:2019], [@Martin:2020]).

 </div>

 # Acknowledgements
 <div align="justify">
-The work of this paper was supported by grants from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program (grant number EPAF: 648001), and from the Association Nationale de la recherche et de la Technologie (ANRT).
+The work of this paper was supported by grants from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program (grant number EPAF: 648001), and from the Association Nationale de la recherche et de la Technologie (ANRT). `tyssue` has benefited from the contributions of Hadrien Mary (@Hadim) [**TODO** - completer]

+We wish to thank Magali Suzanne and her team for their continuous support and for providing valuable insight on epithelium biology, Cyprien Gay for the discussions on the physics of epithelia, and the scientific python community for the core tools we use in this project.
 </div>

 # Correspondence
-Please contact guillaume@morphogenie.fr
+Please contact guillaume@damcb.com

 # Code
 <div align="justify">